-The final of the planner tips for beginners that I am talking about today is reminding you to not be afraid of different planning systems.
+The next tip that I am talking about today is reminding you to not be afraid of different planning systems.

 If you tried doing an hourly planner and it doesn’t seem to be working for you then try a new system.
 If a system isn’t working for you don’t feel obligated to stick to it.